aadesouz/GenomicRepeatFinder/README.md

 ###### Pattern Matching & Binning Matches:
 A dictionary, observations, is initiated to track forward and reverse hits in each bin.
 The script slides across the sequence with STEP_SIZE, extracting from windows of length, WINDOW_SIZE, making sliding window analysis possible.
 (However, we did not use this for data collection) In each window, the script matches forward and reverse patterns using the `circle_match()` function, which uses `re.finditer()`.
 Matches can be found starting from any position within the window.
+A dictionary, observations, is initiated to track forward and reverse hits in each bin.
+The script slides across the sequence with STEP_SIZE, extracting from windows of length, WINDOW_SIZE, making sliding window analysis possible.
+In each window, the script matches forward and reverse patterns using the `circle_match()` function, which uses `re.finditer()`.
+Matches can be found starting from any position within the window.